-Don’t Walk Alone
+Do Not Walk Alone

 When we were preparing for our move from Colorado back to the Midwest, there was one resounding prayer moving in my heart: “God, please lead me to a group of Christian friends.”
 I recently learned I was pregnant and my heart yearned for Christian mom friends.
 Why does it feel so hard to make friends as an adult?
-God wants to bless us with friends and people; the Bible describes the importance of fellowship throughout Scripture.

 A Godly community encourages, unites, loves, serves, corrects, and sharpens one another.
 It really is that important.
 Maybe you are also finding yourself in a period of isolation or wishing for a solid group of friends.
 Can I remind you that the enemy would love for you to remain isolated?
 This is one of his deceitful strategies.
 When we isolate ourself in the comforts of familiarity for too long, we can dull our spiritual edge.
 We become vulnerable to discouragement, doubts, and spiritual attacks.
-We also lose the chance to share our God-given gifts with others.
+We also lose the chance to faithfully share our God-given gifts with others.

 God answered my prayers.
-In our new town, I was led to a Momco group (information below!) and was placed in a group of about ten women.
+In our new town, I was led to a Momco group and was placed in a group of about ten women.
 In all honesty, I missed the first half of the sessions.
 I am so susceptible to getting too comfortable at home with a solitude that quickly turns into painful isolation.
-The enemy will often whisper a tempting reason for you not to go to church, the small group event, or the Bible study.
+The enemy will often whisper a tempting reason for us not to go to church, the small group event, or the Bible study.

 Answered prayers.